semazurek/Terminal-Manager-PowerShell/README.md

 # Terminal Manager

 PowerShell Script for remote management computers in a domain.
 Getch information about local station.
+Last tested on Windows 10 Enterprise version 1903.

 ## What it can do